COVID deals blow to Saudi Arabia’s G20 summit ambitions

-FILE PHOTO: FILE PHOTO: Saudi Arabia's Crown Prince Mohammed bin Salman attends the Gulf Cooperation Council's (GCC) 40th Summit in Riyadh, Saudi Arabia December 10, 2019.
-Bandar Algaloud/Courtesy of Saudi Royal Court/Handout via REUTERS/File Photo
+FILE PHOTO: Saudi Arabia's Crown Prince Mohammed bin Salman attends the Gulf Cooperation Council's (GCC) 40th Summit in Riyadh, Saudi Arabia December 10, 2019.
+Bandar Algaloud/Courtesy of Saudi Royal Court/Handout via REUTERS

 November 20, 2020